FAME was the movie to see in 1980 if you were a teenager or in your early 20’s.

 The script’s subject matter received criticism by the New York Board of Education, which prevented the production from filming in the actual High School of Performing Arts.
 The film was shot on location in New York City, beginning in July 1979.
 It took about three months to complete the shoot.

-MGM released Fame using a platform technique which involved opening the film in several cities before releasing it nationwide.
+MGM released Fame using a platform technique that involved opening the film in several cities before releasing it nationwide.

 The film received several awards and nominations, including two Academy Awards for Best Original Song (“Fame”) and Best Original Score, and a Golden Globe Award for Best Original Song (“Fame”).